GreyTeddy/google-code-sample/README.md

 - [x] If a playlist doesn't exist yet
   - Ask user
     - Creat a playlist with the name given
+      - Also add video if used from with command `ADD_VIDEO_TO_PLAYLIST`
 - [x] Show number of videos on playlist
   - Implement fix where
     - "1 video" instead of "1 videos"
-- [ ] Command to play a whole playlist and command to advance to the next video
+- [x] Command to play a whole playlist and command to advance to the next video
   -  PLAY_PLAYLIST <playlist_name>
   -  NEXT command
      -  Print warning